Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

 These clinics are every Tuesday and Thursday open from 3:30 p.m. to 6:00 p.m.
 This next one, coming up on the 21 will be hosted at Elliot Elementary School.
 June 23 clinic will be held at Norwood Park Elementary School and the June 28 at Hartley Elementary School.
-And that final vaccination clinic held June 30 will be located at Pershing Elementary School.
+And the final vaccination clinic held [on] June 30 will be located at Pershing Elementary School.
 Everyone eligible for vaccination or booster shots can walk in, or you can schedule that appointment at covid19.ne.gov.
-And please remember that all children age 18 and under must be accompanied by a parent or guardian.
+And please remember that all children aged 18 and under must be accompanied by a parent or guardian.
 We’ll also take this moment to remind you that masks are required at all Lincoln-Lancaster County Health Department vaccination clinics.

-Now, if you find that you want to double check any of this information later, you can find it all at the app.lincoln.ne.gov/city/covid19/ web address.
+Now, if you find that you want to double-check any of this information later, you can find it all at the app.lincoln.ne.gov/city/covid19/ web address.
 Clinic locations and times can be found specifically under the vaccination information tab.

 As we continue to monitor those virus trends, we will keep you updated with the latest information on a weekly basis.
 So, don’t forget to check in for next week.

 Now we’re going to switch some gears and jump right into that leaked Dobbs versus Jackson Women’s Health Organization opinion piece, especially since I know so many of you are so eager to learn more.

 [Audio from the May 3 rally at the Capitol held by Planned Parenthood begins playing.]